upcycling

 Upcycling – what does it mean?

 Upcycling means taking discarded materials, re-designing and reassembling them to create a product of higher value.
-While recycling transforms materials into something new, which implies more resources, and has a higher impact.
-Upcycling starts from current materials, having a lower impact.
+While recycling transforms materials into something new, which implies more resources, having a higher impact, upcycling starts with existing materials, resulting in a lower impact.
 Therefore, this practice represents a pattern of circularity, the heart of sustainable fashion.

 A personal note: family tradition